ocd-scm/ocd-meta/README.md

 ## Minishift

 Starting up openshift on your laptop using Docker For Mac can be a pain as [there are issues](https://github.com/openshift/origin/issues/18596).
-[Minishift](https://docs.okd.io/latest/minishift/getting-started/installing.html) works at this time and has a [helm addon](https://github.com/minishift/minishift-addons/tree/master/add-ons/helm).
+[Minishift](https://docs.okd.io/latest/minishift/getting-started/installing.html) has a [helm addon](https://github.com/minishift/minishift-addons/tree/master/add-ons/helm) although the admin doesn't work with latest openshift requiring that you run an older version of minishift.

 ### Minishift on MacOS